m-v-nikolov/dtk-tools-py3/docs/simtools/simtoolsini.rst

-.. _dtksetup:
+.. _simtoolsini:

 ===================
-dtk_setup.cfg file
+simtools.ini file
 ===================

-The ``dtk_setup.cfg`` file allows you to overrides the default configuration options available.
+The ``simtools.ini`` file allows you to overrides the default configuration options available.

 GLOBAL section
 ===============